ayust/alpha-guide/content/career-agents/military.md

 this mission chain.

 As you complete this chain, you'll earn some new ships (including a Destroyer), some skill books, some modules, and a decent chunk of ISK.
-At the end you'll also be given a Letter item which you can use to join a Faction Warfare NPC corporation if you decide that you want to take part in Faction Warfare.
-Don't rush off to do that quite yet though.

 #### Common Stumbling Blocks